DBE(LEGAL) - EMPLOYMENT REQUIREMENTS AND RESTRICTIONS: NEPOTISM

-Two persons are related to each other by consanguinity (blood) if one is a descendant of the other or if they share a common ancestor.
-An adopted child is considered to be a child of the adoptive parents for this purpose.
+Two persons are related to each other by consanguinity if one is a descendant of the other or they share a common ancestor.
+An adopted child is considered to be a child of the adoptive parent for this purpose.
 Gov't Code 573.022

 An individual's relatives within the third degree by consanguinity are the individual's:

-- Brother, sister, grandparent, or grandchild (second degree); and
+- Brother, sister, grandparent, or grandchild (relatives in the second degree); and

-- Great-grandparent, great-grandchild, aunt or uncle (who is a sibling of a parent of the person), nephew or niece (who is a child of a brother or sister of the person) (third degree).
+- Great-grandparent, great-grandchild, aunt who is a sister of a parent of the individual, uncle who is a brother of a parent of the individual, nephew who is a child of a brother or sister of an individual, or niece who is a child of a brother or sister of the individual (relatives in the third degree).